brightzheng100/springboot-swagger-jpa-stack/README.md

 ## Run it with specified Spring Profile(s)

-By default, it will load `H2` as the embedded in-memory DB for devevelopment and testing purposes.
+Somehow, the Spring Boot profiles evolve to something quite difficult to understand.

+When no profile is specified while running by `mvn clean spring-boot:run`, it fallbacks to a so-called "default" profile in `application.yml` or `application-default.yml`.
+In our case, as we specify the "default" group in `application.yaml`, it will eventually load two profiles: `default` and `h2`.

+There is a flexible way to combine some of the profiles.

-But you may want to connect to **production**-like external DB, e.g. `MySQL`, without changing the code.
+For example, if you want to connect to **production**-like external DB, e.g. `MySQL`, without changing the code, do two things:

-Firstly, let's log into MySQL and create the database, user with proper permissions:
+Firstly, let's log into the MySQL and create the database, user with proper permissions:

 ```sh
 $ mysql -u root -p  # or sudo mysql in v8